tinvukhac/learned-spatial-join-v0.1/README.md

-# Deep learning based model for cost estimation of spatial join
+# Machine learning based model for cost estimation of spatial join
 ## Required Environment

 * We recommend to use [PyCharm](https://www.jetbrains.com/pycharm/download/) as the IDE.